 - At least two different fruits or vegetables

 - 1 cup milk or 4 ounces dairy product

-- Tuna Sandwiches - These delicious sandwiches from my cookbook can be made ahead and frozen, then tucked into the lunch box; it will thaw to perfection by lunchtime.
+- Tuna Sandwiches - These delicious sandwiches can be made ahead and frozen, then tucked into the lunch box; it will thaw to perfection by lunchtime.

 - Canned Salmon Tacos - These slightly spicy sandwiches are full of lovely textures and flavors.
 If your kids like Tex-Mex food, this is the recipe for them!

 - Hummus Sandwiches - Prepared hummus is a great timesaver, but you can also make your own to use in these easy sandwiches.

 - BLT Wrap Sandwiches - These delicious sandwiches can be made with small tortillas, or cut the wrap into thirds so it's easier to eat.

 - Chilled Cucumber Soup - Hey, there have to be some children out there who would like this soup!
 Aren't there?
 It's smooth, suave, and cool, just like your teenager.

 - Sour Cream Pesto Dip - Place this easy and savory dip in the lunch box along with baby carrots and tiny celery sticks and your kid will have a party!